 – John F. Kennedy

 How does one become fearless?
 Can you really be totally fearless?
 Would you want to?
 I think that if fear is standing in the way of something that I want to do, then I need to do something to break up that fear into smaller pieces.
 My own experience in life so far, has been that some measure of fear is healthy.
 It helps me to not be stupid and hurt myself.
-It also feeds into my spirit of victory when I accomplish something by growing through the fear of doing it anyway.
+It also feeds into my spirit of victory when I accomplish something by growing through the fear and doing it anyway.

 Most of the important things in the world have been accomplished by people who have kept trying when there seemed to be no hope at all.